Willie Drew: Carolina Panthers

 Drew went undrafted in the 2024 NFL Draft, and signed with the Carolina Panthers as an undrafted free agent.
 He was waived on August 27.

 Toronto Argonauts (first stint)

 Drew was signed to the practice roster of the Toronto Argonauts on September 23, 2024.
 He remained on the practice roster through the team's playoff run, including the team's 111th Grey Cup victory over the Winnipeg Blue Bombers.
 His contract expired the next day on November 18, 2024.

 DC Defenders

 On December 4, 2024, Drew signed with the DC Defenders of the United Football League (UFL).
 He was released on August 8, 2025.

 Toronto Argonauts (second stint)

 Drew was signed to the Argonauts' practice roster on August 12, 2025.
 He was promoted to the active roster on August 31, 2025.
+He played in seven regular season games where he had 14 defensive tackles and one interception.
+He was released in the following offseason on January 16, 2026.

+DC Defenders (second stint)

+On February 7, 2026, Drew signed with the DC Defenders of the United Football League (UFL).